 Table of Contents

-It’s crucial to understand the types of prey a bass will seek out in different regions throughout the year.
-Some areas or lakes might have an overabundance of shad while others might have a large population of bluegill.
-It’s a good idea to do enough research so that you have a good understanding of what the bass are eating in the lake or river where you plan to fish.
+Understanding the types of prey a bass will seek out in different regions throughout the year is crucial.
+Some areas or lakes might have an overabundance of shad while others might have a large bluegill population.
+It’s a good idea to do enough research to understand what the bass are eating in the lake or river where you plan to fish.

 Match the Hatch

-If you’ve been fishing for any amount of time, you’ve likely heard the term “match the hatch” at some point or another.
+If you’ve been fishing for any time, you’ve likely heard the term “match the hatch” at some point or another.
 This is a phrase used by anglers to describe the need to select a lure or bait that’s similar to what the fish will be eating at a certain time of year.
-The term was made popular by trout anglers who regularly track the hatch of different types of flies and other insects, but it still applies to bass fishing, too.
+The term was made popular by trout anglers who regularly track the hatch of different flies and other insects, but it also applies to bass fishing.

-Once you’ve done enough research, you should have a good understanding of what bass will be looking to eat at certain times of the year in the particular body of water you’re going to be fishing.
-Using this information, you can select a lure that closely resembles the prey bass will be looking for, or one that gives off a distinct noise, vibration or other characteristic that’s similar to what bass are expecting.
+Once you’ve done enough research, you should understand what bass will be looking to eat at certain times of the year in the particular body of water you’re going to be fishing.
+Using this information, you can select a lure that closely resembles the prey bass will be looking for, or one that gives off a distinct noise, vibration, or other characteristic that’s similar to what bass are expecting.

 Choosing the Right Color

 Choosing the best color for your next bass fishing trip is often something beginner or novice anglers don’t understand.
 While it is important to select a lure that has the same colors as the type of fish you want to mimic, it’s also essential that you utilize the right kind of color depending on the water clarity and other factors.